giacomo-ciro/240316_bio-llms/bioformer/journal.md

 |     16     |    500 | 64 |  4   |    32     | 2 MB | 64 MB | 65,536 MB |

 In conclusion, the upper bound to memory requirements is the parallelized outer product.
 Should I try a non-parallelized implementation?
 Perhaps, generate the outer product and immediately project it without first computing everything so instead of having a $(c,c)$ I have the flattened and projected single entry.

+## AF2 Configuration
+In the original AlphaFold 2 paper, the authors train the model with the following parameters configuration:
+- N = 48,
+- r = 256,
+- c_model = 256,
+- c_z = 128
+- c_opm = 32
+- c_head = 32
+- n_head = 8
+- batch_size = 128

+They parallelize training by using 128 Google V3 TPUs (16Gib), one per each batch.